Ukulele course - Sunday 23rd February to Sunday 1st March 2020

 interspersed with singing and any of skiing, ski de randonnée, walking, relaxing by a roaring fire, or sunning oneself in a deckchair etc

-After the success of the first Winter Ukes du Soleil we are hosting the next one from Sunday 2nd to 9th Feb 2020.
+After the success of the first Winter Ukes du Soleil, we are hosting the next one from Sunday 23rd February to 1st March 2020.
 It was beyond our dreams to have such perfect weather, company and musical fun.
 We look forward to welcoming any of you who can come again and newcomers.
 Please tell friends because we have a few extra spaces.
 We will continue with the same theme: lots of musical workshops, lots of time to enjoy the mountains on skis, foot, or in deckchairs and lots of delicious healthy and fuelling food!

 It will be led again by Louise Burnet, who was a major prize winner at the Royal College of Music.
 She worked as a freelance flute player with the major orchestras for many years in London, throughout the UK and abroad.
 She has always been active in chamber music, having performed for BBC TV and BBC Radio 3 and in 2016 toured the USA with her trio: Vocali3e.
 Louise wrote a millennium Gloria and had all the musical members of her community performing.
 She was asked to write music to celebrate Jon Muir’s centenary and had 100 musicians and singers performing.
 Louise’s great gift is getting people of all musical abilities to have fun and raise their musical game and the roof!